Diptonil/devops-engineering/Go for DevOps/README.md

 In this section, a basic introductory discussion to Go would be explored.
 The discussion would be restricted to as much knowledge as would be necessary for working in the field of DevOps.

+## Why Go?

+- Every language used within the codebase of most Google applications (Java, Python, C/C++) had some limitations.
+Python was slow.
+Java had too much boilerplate and the environment had increasingly become complex as the newer versions had come out.
+C and C++ had compile-time issues.
+- Go was designed to provide a solution to it.
+It takes all their strengths and combines them together, keeping the weaknesses away.

 ## Some Basic Norms

 - Comments start with the usual double forward-slashes.